-The capital city of the province of Manitoba, Winnipeg has one of the most stable and diverse economies in Canada.
-Known as ‘The Keystone Province’ due to its central location within Canada, Manitoba borders Ontario to the east and Saskatchewan to the west.
-Winnipeg is ideally situated just 62 miles from the U.S.
+Winnipeg is the capital city of the province of Manitoba, and has one of the most stable and diverse economies in Canada.
+Nicknamed ‘The Keystone Province’ due to its central location within Canada, Manitoba borders Ontario to the east and Saskatchewan to the west.
+Winnipeg is ideally situated just 62 miles (about an hours drive) from the U.S.

-From what to pack in July to what kind of currency you’ll need to liquor laws and other useful information; we’ve got everything you need to know about the heart of the continent!
+So, some info … From what to pack in the hot July summer to what kind of currency you’ll need, to liquor laws and other useful information; here is everything you need to know about ‘the heart of the continent’!

 Language: English and French are Canada’s two official languages.
 English is the predominant language spoken in Winnipeg.
 Old St. Boniface - Winnipeg’s French Quarter, is largely French-speaking.
 Many banks, hotels, airline offices, service institutions, shops and key tourist destinations have multilingual staff.